-Investing in Ohio and Southern California is always a great option, even if you live out of state!
+Investing in Ohio and California is always a great option, even if you live out of state!
 Even if you don’t ever see the property in person, you can still find yourself a great deal!
 Learn more about how it works in our latest post!

 As an investor, you likely began your career by purchasing properties in the neighborhood where you live.
 As you become more and more knowledgable about the process, you will be able to begin looking at properties that aren’t in your city, it your county, or even in your state!
 Broadening your geographical boundaries will increase the number of deals you will be able to find, thus increasing your overall profit potential.

 One of the most time-consuming parts of the process will be finding the right properties.
 You can look on the MLS, but you will likely overpay.
 You can source properties on your own by searching FSBO advertisements.
 You can even use google maps to find recent photos of disheveled properties.
 A telltale sign that the seller may be motivated to get rid of their property.